 DISTRICT 5970 GRANT FUNDING GUIDING PRINCIPLES

-The District Leadership Team and the District Rotary Foundation Committee desire to fully participate in the new grant model of the Rotary Foundation.
+The District Leadership Team and the District Rotary Foundation Committee desire to fully participate in the grant model of the Rotary Foundation.

-District 5970 encourages all Clubs to become knowledgeable about the new grant model and to qualify to participate in its benefits.
+District 5970 encourages all Clubs to become knowledgeable about the grant model and to qualify to participate in its benefits.

 District 5970 will generate and maximize support for The Rotary Foundation so that funds allocated to the District are maximized.